archbardinexile/BGCL/exploration.md

 | 5     | The creature suffers extreme paranoia and must use its action each round to attack the nearest creature                                           |
 | 6     | The creature becomes an ***aberration***.
 It can't cast spells, activate magic items, understand language, or communicate in any intelligible way |

-If a creature suffers another effect that causes psychosis while it already has a level of psychosis, its current psychosis level increases by an amount appropriate for the effect.
-A creature suffers the effect of its current psychosis level as well as all lower levels.
+If a psychotic creature suffers another effect that causes psychosis, its current level of psychosis increases by the amount specified in the effect's description.
+A creature suffers the effect of its current level of psychosis as well as all lower levels.
 For example, a creature suffering level 2 psychosis has its speed halved and is poisoned.

-An effect that removes psychosis reduces a creature's psychosis level by an appropriate amount, with all psychosis effects ending if a creature's psychosis level is reduced below 1.
-Finishing a long rest reduces a creature's psychosis level by 1, provided that the creature is not inside the Miasma and has also ingested some food and drink.
+An effect that removes psychosis reduces its level as specified in the effect's description, with all psychosis effects ending if a creature's psychosis level is reduced below 1.
+If a psychotic creature is targeted by an effect that neutralises poison, that effect has a duration of 1 hour.
+The creature is then poisoned again unless its psychosis level is reduced below 1.

+Finishing a long rest reduces a creature's psychosis level by 1, provided that the creature is outside the Miasma and has also ingested some food and drink.
 Also, being raised from the dead reduces a creature's psychosis level by 1.
-A ***lesser restoration*** spell can rid a character of 1 level of psychosis, while a ***greater restoration*** spell can rid a character of 1d4+1 levels of psychosis.
+A ***lesser restoration*** reduces a creature's psychosis level by 1.
+A ***greater restoration*** reduces a creature's psychosis level by 1d4+1.

 ---